Code-Platoon-Assignments/nodejs-video-store-0/README.md

 Your tests should now pass.

 4. Update the test to check if `customer.createdAt` is a valid date.
-See [this article](https://geekflare.com/javascript-date-fns/) and [the date-fns isValid function docs](https://date-fns.org/v2.30.0/docs/isValid).
+See [this article](https://geekflare.com/javascript-date-fns/) and [the date-fns isValid function docs](https://date-fns.org/v2.30.0/docs/isValid). *We haven't implemented the feature yet so this test will fail.*

 5. Update `createCustomer()` so that `createdAt` is now today's date in mm/DD/yyy format.
 See [the date-fns format function docs](https://date-fns.org/v2.30.0/docs/format). `createCustomer()` should return something like this: